 Mr. Letham is a director of Extra Space Storage Inc. and chairman of its audit committee and was a director of Interline Brands, Inc. and chairman of its audit committee through August 2015 when it was sold to The Home Depot, Inc.

+Mr. Letham has been a director of our company since 2007.
 Mr. Letham’s substantial experience in finance and accounting makes him a valuable asset to our Board and our Audit Committee.
-Throughout his more than 35 year career, Mr. Letham has gained a deep understanding of the operations and financial reporting and accounting functions of large organizations.
-His 15 years of experience as the Chief Financial Officer of Anixter, a large international public company, gives him substantial insight into the complex financial, accounting and operational issues that a large multi-national company such as ours can encounter.
+Throughout his more than 40-year career, Mr. Letham has gained a deep understanding of the operations and financial reporting and accounting functions of large organizations.
+His 15 years of experience as the Chief Financial Officer of Anixter, a large international public company, give him substantial insight into the complex financial, accounting and operational issues that a large multinational company such as ours can encounter.
 Further, with his background in public accounting, he brings particular insight to the external and internal audit functions.
 The Board has designated Mr. Letham as an “audit committee financial expert” as that term is defined in the SEC’s rules adopted pursuant to the Sarbanes-Oxley Act of 2002.